as6cd0/splibv2/splibDocumentation.md

 --[[
 Name = <string> - The name of the UI
-SubTitle = <string> - The sub name of the UI HidePremium = <bool> - Whether or not the user details shows Premium status or not SaveConfig = <bool> - Toggles the config saving in the UI Setting = <bool> - Toggle to show the setting on the window Toggle <bool> - This if you want enable/disable toggle RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame
+SubTitle = <string> - The sub name of the UI
+Setting = <bool> - Toggle to show the setting on the window Toggle <bool> - This if you want enable/disable toggle RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame